Borrowing With A Trust

-The main reason that most lenders do not lend to trusts is because trust loans are less profitable to them, due to extra work of preparing mortgage documents and the checking of the trust deed.
-As such, it can be hard to obtain a trust loan.
+The main reason that most lenders do not lend to trusts is because trust loans are less profitable to them as a result to extra work of preparing mortgage documents and the checking of the trust deed.

 How do banks get around these problems?